PLPAfrica/FamilyBank-Web-Dev-Group2/README.md

-# This is a betting website made with NextJs
+# This is a betting website made with NextJs and Sanity

 ### Participants